rizkjackson/CBC-website/content/index.md

-Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide consultation other UCSF investigators.
+Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide consultation to other UCSF investigators.
 If you believe we can be of help to you, feel free to drop by on the second floor or grab us in the hallway.
 You can of course also contact us by email or phone.